nitin42/react-video-scroll/README.md

 Type: `function`

 `onLoad` is invoked when the video is finished loading.
 Use `onLoad` to update the height of wrapper element or video element, or applying some other styles to adjust video on the page.
-It receives the following parameters -
+It receives the following arguments -

 * `wrapper` - Reference to wrapper element i.e `VideoScroll`